jmcimula/afam/README.md

 ### TODO
 Fix issue with when `gulp serve` is running and there's a change in the source, it loses css and js files being loaded.
-This is because the html files are recreated by hugo and causes it lose the asset fingerprints changes in the html files.
+This is because the html files are recreated by hugo and causes it to lose the asset fingerprints changes in the html files.
 Workaround is to issue `gulp serve`